Samanta Tīna

-Samanta Poļakova ([ˈsamanta ˈpɔlʲakova]; born 31 March 1989), better known as Samanta Tīna, is a Latvian singer, songwriter and composer.
+Samanta Tīna Poļakova ([ˈsamanta ˈpɔlʲakova]; born 31 March 1989), better known simply as Samanta Tīna, is a Latvian singer, songwriter and composer.

 After having attempted to represent her country in the Eurovision Song Contest seven times earlier (in 2012, 2013, 2014, 2016 and 2019), she won the national selection Supernova in 2020 and was to represent Latvia in the Eurovision Song Contest 2020 that was to be held in Rotterdam, the Netherlands with the song "Still Breathing".
 Due to the contest being canceled, she was internally selected to represent her country in 2021 instead with a new song, "The Moon Is Rising".
 She had also competed in the Lithuanian preselection twice (in 2013 and 2017), and in the Lithuanian version of The Voice.

 Career

 Early career

 In 2010, Tīna won the Latvian music show O!Kartes akadēmija, winning the chance to attend the Tech Music School in London, England.
 In 2011, she competed in the Moldovan singing competition Golden Voices and won the Moldovan Cup.

 In 2012, she competed in the Slavianski Bazaar in Vitebsk along with 20 other competitors.
 On Day 1, she performed "Auga, auga Rūžeņa", a Latvian folk song and earned 93 points.
 On the second day she performed the song "Где то далеко", and was awarded 104 points.
 She ultimately finished in second place with 197 points, behind only Bobi Mojsoski of North Macedonia.